syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Colors.md

 ## Text color support in SfNumericUpDown

-The following code snippet demonstrates how to set the text color in XAML and in C#:
+The following code sample demonstrates how to set the text color in XAML and in C#:

 {% tabs %}